Luke Walton out as Lakers coach after 3 losing seasons

 Walton leaves three days after the Lakers’ final game of their 37-45 season was upstaged by the shocking pregame resignation of Johnson, who inherited Walton when he took over the Lakers’ front office in February 2017.
 Johnson attributed his decision in part to his desire and reluctance to fire Walton, who is close to Lakers owner Jeanie Buss.

-Instead, Pelinka announced the move in a possible sign of the increased power of Kobe Bryant’s former agent with the Lakers after Johnson’s departure.
+A potential power struggle instead ended with both men out of their jobs after this wild week.
+Pelinka, who was hired along with Johnson, announced the move in a possible sign of the increased organizational power of Kobe Bryant’s former agent.

 “I want to thank Jeanie Buss and the Buss family for giving me the opportunity to coach the Lakers,” Walton said in a statement issued by the Lakers.
 “This franchise and the city will always be special to me and my family.”